 But investors may not want to dump industrial stocks just yet.

 Progress continues to be made on the trade front and recent meetings between the U.S. and China have gone in a positive direction.
 Meanwhile, here at home, economic data seems to be stabilizing after a few months of steady drops.
-With the Federal Reserve pausing on rates, we could still see some more quarters of gains for the sector.
+With the Federal Reserve pausing on rate hikes and even considering cutting them, we could still see some more quarters of gains for the sector.
 No wonder why the sector has rebounded in a big way.
-XLI has jumped more than 17% so far this year and is leading the market.
+XLI has jumped nearly 20% so far this year and is leading the market.

 But which industrial stocks could make sense in today’s market?
 Here are five of the best industrials to buy today.